 Seating Chart Heat Map - If a specific student seating chart was defined (or when using the generic seating chart), the management data is visually represented in the seating chart heat map by colors representing misbehavior events ranging from 0 - >5.
-This visual representation provides the user with a map of who, where in the classroom, and how many misbehaviors each student had occurred during the lesson.
-This is useful information when attempting to analyze and reduce misbehaviors that impede the teacher's ability to teach and students' efforts to learn.
+This visual representation provides the user with a map of the who, where in the classroom, and how many misbehaviors for each student took place during the lesson.
+This is useful information when attempting to analyze and reduce misbehaviors that impede the teache'rs ability to teach and students' efforts to learn.